jarrettkong/flash_cards/README.md

 ##  Flash Cards

-This is the starter repository for the [Flash Cards](http://backend.turing.io/module1/projects/flashcards) project.
+This a repository for the Turing School's Flash Cards project.
+The goal of the project is to become more familiar with Ruby.